hayneian000/raspberrypi-watering-system/README.md

 3. [Installation](#installation)

 ## Project Features
-- **Moisture Sensing**: The system continuously monitors soil moisture levels using a sensor.
+- **Moisture Sensing**: Using a sensor, the system continuously monitors soil moisture levels.
 - **Automated Watering**: When the soil is dry, the Raspberry Pi triggers the water pump to water the plants.
 - **Customization**: Easily adjust moisture thresholds and watering intervals.